 Pete’s Big TVs provided two Barco XLM 30 projectors for an 18’ x 32’ front projection screen that hung above the set, which contained five 90” monitors at stage level.
 The content came from the individual honorees as well from the CFDA honorees as well from the CFDA.

 Pete’s Big TVs provided a versatile mix of LED inventory for Nickelodeon’s Halo Awards taped at New York’s Pier 36.
 Equipment featured the new 10mm LightSlice from digiLED for trimming or outlining the mainstage window walls, the upstage left arches, marquis arches, the DJ booth and for a large column wrap.
 PBTV also provided two digiLED CS5 IMAG screens, 16 ft by 9 ft, and GTek 37mm tiles were used for the stage left and stage right video walls.
 The new digiLED DLP 5.9mm made up the four mainstage window walls, each 15 ft square.

 Lending Club NYSE

 When it was the Lending Club Corporation’s turn to launch their initial public offering and first day of trading on the NYSE, they wanted something extra.
 Michael Ahern Productions brought in Pete’s Big TVs to help.
 The company's banner was fixed to the facade of the famous NYSE building.
 PBTV provided fifteen 6’ x 6’ sections of GTek 37mm mesh LED arranged to resemble the blocks in the company’s logo.
-PBTV used d3 media servers to live feed photos of faces onto the signage in real time throughout the day.
+PBTV used d3 (now known as disguise) media servers to live feed photos of faces onto the signage in real time throughout the day.